LubinKerhuel/hugo/content/authors/lubin/_index.md

 +++

+{{% alert warning %}}
+The postings on this site are my own and do not represent Microchip's positions, strategies, or opinions.
+{{% /alert %}}

 Control projects during my academic study ended-up with simplest PID algorithm tuned through successive trials.
 Code implementation for embedded systems requires an important effort.
 Time left for modeling, identification and simulation is often null.